 Also of note, homes built from 2000 through today make up a higher proportion of the McLaren Park North neighborhood's real estate landscape than 96.4% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 74.8% of the residential real estate here is classified as newer.

 The McLaren Park North neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the McLaren Park North neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is Ä¢¹½ÊÓÆµ's research finding that the McLaren Park North neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the McLaren Park North community truly stands out from the rest in this regard.

 Also, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here. Ä¢¹½ÊÓÆµ's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 82.1%.
 This is a higher percent living alone than we found in 100.0% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.